-The consolidated financial statements for fiscal year (FY) 2009 present the financial position, net cost of operations, changes in net position and budgetary resources of the House.
+The consolidated financial statements for fiscal years (FY) 2009 and 2010 present the financial position, net cost of operations, changes in net position and budgetary resources of the House.
 These statements have been prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP) issued by the Federal Accounting Standards Advisory Board (FASAB) and the form and content requirements of the Office of Management and Budget's (OMB) Circular No. A-136, "Financial Reporting Requirements."